8 best HR tips for managers in the event of changes

 8. Different phases of change

 When faced with a change, everyone reacts differently.
 The same individual can also react differently to the same kind of change, depending on circumstances at the time of the change.
-Regardless of the nature of a change, the behavioural patter is usually the same.
+Regardless of the nature of a change, the behavioral patter is usually the same.
 It can be of help for you as a manager to be familiar with the different phases.

 A person undergoing a change often goes through all of these phases, although at different speeds.
 Depending on the nature of the change, some phases can take different amounts of time where the change process can take everything from a few seconds to years.
 When one as a manager is to implement a change, one needs knowledge and insight about the existence of these phases, and what the consequence can be if one as a manager/employee gets “out of step”.